As a computer technician, he used and practiced many applications that helped and contributed to the success of his projects and works.

 What You Need

 Before proceeding to the steps, make sure you have your lesson at hand and images for your presentation.
 Prepare a title page/image wherein the subject, title and topic were indicated using the MS Office Publisher using a simple WordArt feature.
 Use the “Save As” feature to save your publication in JPEG format with the drop-down menu (Publication File is the default format).
 If you have no pictures and you will only give pointers, make a JPG image just like in the title page with a WordArt as your pointer’s name and text box feature for the main details.
 You don’t have to type all the explanations regarding a topic because you will use a script to further explain and expand the idea in the video lesson.
-In this article, we will use the topic How to Make a Bed with One Sheet of Plywood Only as an example.

 Let's Start Your Simple Video Lesson